hellflame/argparse/README.md

 #### 7. ArgumentFormatter

-format input argument to most basic types you want
+format input argument to most basic types you want, the limitation is that, the return type of `Formatter` should be the same as your argument type

 ```go
 parser.String("", "b", &Option{Formatter: func(arg string) (i interface{}, err error) {